 If Democrats Can Lose in Virginia, They Can Lose Almost Anywhere

-Led by a candidate who neither repudiated nor embraced Trump, the GOP is poised for victory.
+Led by a candidate who neither repudiated nor embraced Trump, the GOP sweeps to victory.

 LOUDOUN COUNTY, Va.—The beer was flowing, the handmade potato chips were self-serve, and hope was in the air.
 Early in the night, the Loudoun County Democrats who gathered at the Döner Bistro in Leesburg were cautiously—anxiously—optimistic: Sure, it had been a rough year.
 A global pandemic, regular protests at the local school-board meetings, and the contentious governor’s race, rife with misinformation, had pitted neighbor against neighbor.
 But these volunteers had done the work.
 They were confident that Democrats could pull off the first victory of the midterm cycle and set the stage for next year’s elections.
 “The commonwealth moves forward, not backwards,” Lissa Savaglio, the president of the group, said from a stage at the front of the restaurant.
 “We’re not interested in repeating history.”

-The voters of Virginia had other ideas.
-They were poised to hand the Republican private-equity executive Glenn Youngkin the governorship one year after helping deliver the presidency to Joe Biden.
-Despite Savaglio’s hopes, the GOP was on the verge of repeating history, extending Virginia’s decades-long habit of voting against the president’s party a year into his first term.
-With 95 percent of precincts reporting, Youngkin was ahead, 51 percent to 48 percent, over former Governor Terry McAuliffe, who was seeking to reclaim the office he’d held for a single term, from 2013 to 2017.
-McAuliffe did not concede in a brief speech to supporters last night, but Democrats were openly treating the race as lost.
+The voters of Virginia had other ideas, handing the Republican private-equity executive Glenn Youngkin the governorship one year after helping deliver the presidency to Joe Biden.
+Despite Savaglio’s hopes, the GOP triumph repeated history, extending Virginia’s decades-long habit of voting against the president’s party a year into his first term.
+Youngkin defeated former Governor Terry McAuliffe, who was seeking to reclaim the office he’d held for a single term, from 2013 to 2017.

-The defeat would represent a bracing comedown for Democrats, who had been ascendant in Virginia for more than a decade.
+The loss was a bracing comedown for Democrats, who had been ascendant in Virginia for more than a decade.
 At the turn of this century, the Old Dominion was a Republican stronghold.
 But after Barack Obama’s victory in 2008, Democrats carried the state in four consecutive presidential elections, picked up both U.S. Senate seats, and eventually held every statewide office.
 Progressive resistance to Donald Trump’s presidency helped Democrats win both chambers of the state legislature in successive elections in 2017 and 2019.

-This year, with Joe Biden in the White House, Republicans exceeded the Democrats in enthusiasm and looked set to restore the historical pattern in which Virginia’s off-year elections serve as a wake-up call to the president’s party.
-“People are exhausted,” Tram Nguyen, the co-executive director of the New Virginia Majority, a progressive group that mobilizes voters from communities of color, told us.
+This year, with Joe Biden in the White House, Republicans exceeded the Democrats in enthusiasm and restored the historical pattern in which Virginia’s off-year elections serve as a wake-up call to the president’s party.
+“People are exhausted,” Tram Nguyen, a co-executive director of the New Virginia Majority, a progressive group that mobilizes voters from communities of color, told us.
 With federal and close state elections in alternating years, Virginia has had high-stakes races on an annual basis, testing Democrats’ ability to stay engaged and motivated.
 “The Republicans have really stepped it up this year,” Nguyen said, noting that she had never seen a GOP campaign do as much outreach to Black, Hispanic, and Asian communities—traditionally the Democratic base.

-Turnout surged across the state compared with the last gubernatorial election in 2017, a showing that initially gratified Democrats earlier in the day.
+Turnout surged across the state compared with the last gubernatorial election in 2017, a showing that initially gratified Democrats earlier today.
 The actual results served as a reminder that higher turnout in off-year elections no longer benefits only Democrats.
 The party once dominated constituencies that tend to vote less frequently, including young adults, Black and Hispanic voters, and white voters without a college degree.
 But the shift of white voters with less education toward Republicans, particularly in rural counties, has upended Democrats’ old assumptions about turnout.
 Trump was able to mobilize and excite those ex-Democratic voters during his campaigns, but whether a Republican who didn’t run explicitly under his banner could turn them out was an open question.
-Tuesday, the answer appeared to be a resounding yes.
+Tonight, the answer appeared to be a resounding yes.

 For Democrats outside Virginia, the results also provide grim confirmation of what polls have shown for months: Biden is no longer a popular president, and independent voters in particular have, for now, deserted his party.
 Democrats were also confronting a closer-than-expected race in New Jersey, where Governor Phil Murphy was trying to hold off Republican Jack Ciattarelli in his bid for a second term.
-That the Virginia and New Jersey results follow a historical trend offers little comfort, either, because that same dynamic suggests the Democrats’ slim majorities in Congress are similarly doomed in next year’s midterms.
+That the Virginia and New Jersey results follow a historical trend offers little comfort, because history also suggests that the Democrats’ slim majorities in Congress are doomed in next year’s midterms.
 “Republicans will be favored to flip both chambers in 2022,” says Chaz Nuttycombe, the director of CNalysis, an election-forecasting group based in Virginia.
 He plans to adjust his prediction models accordingly.

-Youngkin’s apparent victory is all the more significant given how comfortably Biden won Virginia just a year ago, when his margin over Trump topped 10 points.
+Youngkin’s victory is all the more significant given how comfortably Biden won Virginia just a year ago, when his margin over Trump topped 10 points.
 Key counties saw huge swings rightward, putting Republicans in position to sweep all three statewide seats up for grabs and erase the Democratic majority in the House of Delegates.
 The outcome may cause Democrats to wonder whether they underestimated the potency of the GOP’s focus on coronavirus-driven school closings and how public schools teach kids about racism and American history.

 McAuliffe had been pleading with Democrats in Congress to pass at least part of Biden’s economic agenda before the election to demonstrate that the party could deliver on its promises.
 But progressives and moderates were still warring in Washington as voters went to the polls, defying a final bid by the president in the days before the election.
 Whether that failure made a difference is hard to know.
 If congressional inaction can influence any state race, it’s likely in Virginia, where a significant portion of the Democratic base lives in D.C. suburbs such as Arlington and Fairfax and holds jobs connected—directly or indirectly—to the federal government.